Skip to content

 Using the Dual Panes feature is also helpful if the other party wishes to direct everyone to a specific page and you want to keep your place in your material.

-You can view a short video of the dual panes feature here: https://training.thomsonreuters.ca/media/1_vt90051i
+A short video on the dual panes feature is here: https://training.thomsonreuters.ca/media/1_vt90051i

-• Add a Case Note – this will let you add a note that applies to the whole case.
+• Add a Case Note – This will add a note that applies to the whole case.

-• Add a Page Note – this will give you the option to add a note to a specific area of the document.
+• Add a Page Note – This will add a note to a specific area of the document.
 Case Center will link that note to the specific page in the document so you can easily access that page from the Notes field.
-You can choose to either draw a box around the area, draw freehand around the area, or highlight text.
+You can choose to either draw a box around the area, draw freehand around the area or highlight text.

-• Add Pen Notes – this will give you the option to highlight, draw, strikethrough, or underline any area of the page.
+• Add Pen Notes – This will highlight, draw, strikethrough or underline any area of the page.

-Notes will be visible in the right, Notes area of the Review screen.
+Notes will be visible in the right, notes area.
 By default, notes will be marked “Private”.
 This means the notes you make will only appear to you.
-Other participants in the hearing will be unable to see these notes, even if you are using Case Center’s “Presentation” mode.
+The presiding judicial officer, court staff, other counsel and parties will be unable to see these notes, even if you are using Case Center’s “Presentation” mode.

-If you are creating a Case Note or a Page Note, you will also see the option to make them a “Group” note, or “Widely Shared” note.
-Selecting one of these options will make the note visible to other participants with access to the case.
+A Case Note or a Page Note can also be shared if counsel or parties select the “Group” or “Widely Shared” option.
+Selecting one of these will make the note visible to other participants with access to the case.

-If you notice a document that has been inappropriately uploaded by opposing parties, apply a Case Note specifying the document and why it should not have been uploaded.
+If counsel or parties notice a document has been inappropriately uploaded by opposing counsel or parties, apply a Case Note specifying the document and why it should not have been uploaded.
 Make sure to save this note as “Widely Shared” so the judicial officer can see it when reviewing the case.

 Other useful links: